AntonioMA/node_auth/README.md

   -h, --help                    Displays this help.
   -d, --daemon                  Starts as a daemon.
   -l, --logFile=ARG             Logs output to this file, only if started as a daemon.
-  -L, --logLevel=ARG            Desired log level, expressed as a string such as "warn,error" -p, --serverPort=ARG          Server listening port.
+  -L, --logLevel=ARG            Desired log level, expressed as a string such as "warn,error".
+If you want all logs, `--logLevel=all`
+  -p, --serverPort=ARG          Server listening port.
 If not present it uses either the PORT env variable or the 8123 port -s, --staticPath=ARG          Directory that holds the static files.
   -C, --certDir=ARG             Directory that holds the cert.pem and key.pem files.